dsyer/spring-boot-memory-blog/README.md

 }
 ```

-Runs in about 16MB heap, 28MB non-heap as a Spring Boot fat jar.
-As a
+It runs in about 16MB heap, 28MB non-heap as a Spring Boot fat jar.
+As
-regular gradle application it's a bit lighter on heap (the cached jars
+a regular gradle application it's a bit lighter on heap (the cached
-aren't needed) but the same non-heap.
-There are 30
+jars aren't needed) but the same non-heap and there are 30
 threads.
-Interestingly there is no object that is bigger than 300KB.
+Interestingly there is no object that is bigger than 300KB
+(whereas our Spring Boot apps with Tomcat generally have 10 or more
+objects above that level).

 ## Variations on the Vanilla App

 Running from exploded jar shaves up to 6MB off the heap (the
 difference is cached jar data in the launcher).
 Also makes startup a
 bit faster (less than 5s compared to as much as 7s when memory is
 constrained with the fat jar).
-TODO: how does this change when the
-classpath is bigger?

 A slimmed down version of the app with no static resources or webjars
 runs at 23MB heap and 41MB non-heap as exploded archive (starts in